-16.7 Transfer Arrangements of MGO, UN1202, from Designated Tanks
+16.7 TRANSFER ARRANGEMENTS OF MGO, UN1202, FROM DESIGNATED TANKS

 - 16.7.1 Careful consideration should be taken with regard to meeting MARPOL regulations and MASS equivalence of Duty of Care.
 Vessels which are adapted and used for the transfer of MGO from designated oil fuel tanks to other external facilities (e.g. a wind turbine) should demonstrate that they comply with MARPOL's requirements as far as practically possible taking into account that pollution of the seas is an offence.
-All existing manned equivalence measures must be adhered together with the requirement to demonstrate MARPOL compliance with regard to a full risk assessment carried out for the particular vessel and operation, including but not limited to, the hose not breaking free, pollution, fire safety and training of the shore based operators. - 16.7.2 Vessels should have operating procedures covering the loading, discharging and transferring of fuel, which should include safe use of the MASS equipment to minimise fire risks and pollution, and use of Safety Data Sheets (SDS). - 16.7.3 The installation should be surveyed by the RO and the vessel's Certification should be endorsed to permit this operation.
+All existing manned equivalence measures must be adhered together with the requirement to demonstrate MARPOL compliance with regard to a full risk assessment carried out for the particular vessel and operation, including but not limited to, the hose not breaking free, pollution, fire safety and training of the shore based operators. - 16.7.2 Vessels should have operating procedures covering the loading, discharging and transferring of fuel, which should include safe use of the MASS equipment to minimise fire risks and pollution, and use of Safety Data Sheets (SDS).

-- 16.7.4 The tank(s) should be of suitable design and construction, and have protection adequate for the service for which they are intended.
+- 16.7.3 The installation should be surveyed by the RO and the vessel's Certification should be endorsed to permit this operation. - 16.7.4 The tank(s) should be of suitable design and construction, and have protection adequate for the service for which they are intended.
 Construction and fittings should be to an appropriate standard, to the satisfaction of the RO.
 Provision should be made to retain any oil leakage within the confines of the vessels hull to protect the marine environment and any workers or crew on board partial MASS manned vessels, or any to be embarked at a later date.
-Tanks should be tested to class standards. hull to protect the marine environment and any workers or crew on board partial MASS manned vessels.
-Tanks should be tested to class standards or any to be embarked at a later date.
-Tanks should be tested to class standards. - 16.7.5 When considering proposals for the transport and transfer of MGO, UN1202 and other oils, in portable tanks or IBCs, the equivalency of MASS design should be satisfactorily addressed in the 'practical' context of MASS operations.
-This should take account of: - Portable tanks or IBCs should meet the requirements of the IMDG Code for the carriage of MGO, UN1202, or oils classified as dangerous goods; - It should be verified that the intended stowage location is designed for the carriage of cargo and that the loads / point loads are within design limits of the deck; - Stability assessment on the impact on vessels stability should be carried out and free surface effect considered; - "On board" filling of tanks The filling and transfer arrangements including pipe work, transfer pumps, portable hoses, control of transfer, tank gauging and venting would need to be to the satisfaction of the vessel's RO taking into consideration the following: - Utilisation of Flexible Fuel hoses; - Filling arrangements; - MASS design to include hi-level and remote operator emergency cut-off capability, whilst remote spillage sensing/reporting should be included in the Certified design; - A Save-all is to be provided around the portable tanks and connections. - 16.7.6 Satisfactory securing of a portable tank or IBC in its stowage position is to be provided taking into account the forces, directions and accelerations likely to be encountered. - 16.7.6 Emergency response and contingency plans to be developed for spills, fire etc. - 16.7.6 MASS remote sensing and monitoring should form part of the design risk based assessment of fuelling design and operations.
+Tanks should be tested to class standards. - 16.7.5 When considering proposals for the transport and transfer of MGO, UN1202 and other oils, in portable tanks or IRCC, the equivalency of MASS design should be satisfactorily addressed in the 'practical' context of MASS operations.
+This should take account of: - Portable tanks or IRCC should meet the requirements of the IMDG Code for the carriage of MGO, UN1202, or oils classified as dangerous goods; - It should be verified that the intended stowage location is designed for the carriage of cargo and that the loads / point loads are within design limits of the deck; - Stability assessment on the impact on vessels stability should be carried out and free surface effect considered; - "On board" filling of tanks The filling and transfer arrangements including pipe work, transfer pumps, portable hoses, control of transfer, tank gauging and venting would need to be to the satisfaction of the vessel's RO taking into consideration the following: - Utilisation of Flexible Fuel hoses; - Filling arrangements; - MASS design to include hi-level and remote operator emergency cut-off capability, whilst remote spillage sensing/reporting should be included in the Certified design; - A Save-all is to be provided around the portable tanks and connections - 16.7.6 Satisfactory securing of a portable tank or IBC in its stowage position is to be provided taking into account the forces, directions and accelerations likely to be encountered. - 16.7.6 Emergency response and contingency plans to be developed for spills, fire etc. - 16.7.6 MASS remote sensing and monitoring should form part of the design risk based assessment of fuelling design and operations.